double-great/alt-text/README.md

 ## Usage

-If `altText` detects an issue, it will return a suggestion to help you fix it.
-If `altText` doesn't detect any issues it will return `undefined`.
+If the library detects an issue, it will return a suggestion to help you fix it.
+If it doesn't detect any issues it will return `undefined`.

 ```js
 import altText from "@double-great/alt-text";